groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 ### Account web address got an upgrade

+Your GroupVine20 web address has been upgraded to http://*myacount*.groupvine.com, which takes you to your Email Feed.

+### How to sign in

-to http://myacount.groupvine.com.
-To sign in, add "/signin" to the address or click the user menu in the top right corner of your home page.
+To sign in, navigate to your home page, http://*myacount*.groupvine.com, which is your Email Feed, and click the **Visitor** menu in the top right corner of the page.

+To sign directory into your account, you can add "/signin" to your home address, http://*myacount*.groupvine.com.

 Update your bookmarks!

 ### Shared email addresses

-Although members can have multiple addresses, any given address can no longer be shared between multiple members (or even between multiple "user" accounts across the GroupVine20 system).
-If an address was being shared between two of your members before, it has likely been assigned to one of them.
+Although members can have multiple addresses, any given address is required to be uniquely assigned to only one user in the GroupVine20 system, so addresses can no longer be shared.

+If an address was being shared between two members, it was likely assigned to one of them.

+If a member had both a primary and alternate email address, and one of those email addresses was shared, then most likely, the email addresses were assigned to separate users.

 ### Display names